Design a Good Customer Experience for In-Skill Purchases

 Alexa: "Let's explore The Chasm.
 You've made it through the dark woods and come upon a mysterious rift in the ground…"

 What if your customer doesn't purchase?
-You'll still need to handle that as well, depending on the context.
+You will need to handle that as well, depending on the context.
 If your customer has exhausted all content and has refused other options, you will need to end the session.

 The customer has played all free content and does not want to purchase content.